 The telegram service was discontinued in 1982 and was replaced by a telemessage – a combination of telegram and letter – sent by British Telecom.

 The Royal Household took the opportunity presented by the changed format to create a special card in which the telemessage would be inserted.
-A design showing the Royal Coat of Arms on the front and a picture of a Royal Mail Coach inside, indicating the nature and the provenance of the message, was approved by The Queen.
+A design showing the Royal Coat of Arms on the front and a picture of a Royal Mail Coach inside, indicating the nature and the provenance of the message, was approved by The late Queen Elizabeth II.
 The messages have been sent out in cards ever since.

-The cover image is changed every five years to ensure that it looks as fresh and up to date as possible, and so that those who are lucky enough to receive multiple cards are not sent duplicates.
-Previous designs have shown Royal residences and images of The Queen.
+The cover image is changed every five years to ensure that it looks as fresh and up-to-date as possible, and so that those who are lucky enough to receive multiple cards are not sent duplicates.
+Previous designs have shown Royal residences and images of The late Queen Elizabeth II.

-The text on the current card is generally not made public, to retain the element of surprise for those who have yet to receive their special greeting from The Queen.
-Her Majesty’s signature has appeared on every card since 1999.
+The text on the current card is generally not made public, to retain the element of surprise for those who have yet to receive their special greeting from The King.

 The wording has changed subtly over the current reign so that recipients of more than one card do not receive exactly the same greeting again.

-The Queen will send a congratulatory message on the following occasions:
+The King will send a congratulatory message on the following occasions:

-The Queen sends messages for Diamond (sixtieth), sixty-fifth and Platinum (seventieth) wedding anniversaries and then every year thereafter.
+The King sends messages for Diamond (sixtieth), sixty-fifth and Platinum (seventieth) wedding anniversaries and then every year thereafter.

-The Queen sends messages for one hundredth and one hundred and fifth birthdays and then every year thereafter.
+The King sends messages for one hundredth and one hundred and fifth birthdays and then every year thereafter.